-We value our reputation for excellence which has been established over the last twenty years and reflects the care and pride we invest in every aspect of our business, this care extends to protection of the environment and use of natural resources.
+We value our reputation for excellence which has been established since our inception and reflects the care and pride we invest in every aspect of our business; this care extends to protection of the environment and use of natural resources.

 The company is committed to reducing its environmental impact and continually improving environmental performance as an integral and fundamental part of the business strategy and operating methods.

 - Reduce waste, manage energy and emissions and recycle everything possible

 - Minimise the use of utilities and natural resources

 - Identification and full compliance with applicable environmental legislation

 Certification to the internationally recognised standard for Environmental Management (ISO14001) is part of the integrated management system.